XadrianvHeerden/NLP-Project/README.md

 ## 🚀 How to Run

-You can execute each experiment by opening the corresponding notebook under `/notebooks`:
+You can execute each experiment by opening the corresponding notebook under `/notebooks`,and run it using [Google Colab](https://colab.google/):

 | Task                              | Notebook Name                 |
 |----------------------------------|-------------------------------|